Lucarda/pdmanual-hugo/content/externals.md

 The '-lib' flag is needed for the classic Pd library format, which is a single binary pack with many externals.
 One such example is the [zexy](https://git.iem.at/pd/zexy/) library.
-So you should download and have the 'zexy' folderr in "~/Documents/Pd/externals/zexy".
+So you should download and have the 'zexy' folder in "`~/Documents/Pd/externals/zexy`".
 Now you can use [declare -lib zexy] to load the external binary.
 In the same way as explained with the freeverrb~ example, the binary is inside a folder with the same name.
-So Pd will search for the external in "~/Documents/Pd/externals", will find the 'zexy' folder and know to search for the zexy binary in it.
+So Pd will search for the external in "`~/Documents/Pd/externals`", will find the 'zexy' folder and know to search for the zexy binary in it.
 This means you don't need to bother in using [declare] to define the search path.